ottawa-python/code-of-conduct/incident-response.md

 #### Presentations

-Presentations or similar events need not be stopped for one-time gaffes or minor problems, although one of the Chipy Code of Conduct Committee should speak to the presenter afterward.
-However, a committee member should take immediate action to politely and calmly stop any presentation or event that repeatedly or seriously violates the Code of Conduct.
+Presentations or similar events need not be stopped for one-time gaffes or minor problems, although one of the OPAG organizers should speak to the presenter afterward.
+However, an OPAG organizer should take immediate action to politely and calmly stop any presentation or event that repeatedly or seriously violates the Code of Conduct.
 For example, simply say *"I'm sorry, this presentation